 R. William Barner III is a former Prosecutor who now sits on the Board of Directors for the Broward Association of Criminal Defense Lawyers.
 He is recognized as “Top 1% Nationwide” by the National Association of Distinguished Counsel, “Ten Best” by the American Institute of Criminal Law Attorneys, and “Superb” in both Criminal and Immigration Law by AVVO.

 Barner has successfully represented individuals in Federal Criminal, State Criminal, and Immigration courtrooms throughout Florida and the U.S. Barner has also counseled foreign nationals from over 30 different countries on both criminal and immigration issues.
 Moreover, he has advised State congressmen and countless criminal defense attorneys on immigration legal issues and has been published in his field.
+Barner also teaches Immigration Law at Broward College as an adjunct professor.

-A recipient of two “Client’s Choice Awards,” Barner handles every case with individual care and treats every client with dignity.
+A recipient of four “Client’s Choice Awards,” Barner handles every case with individual care and treats every client with dignity.
 He has appeared in Sun-Sentinel, American Immigration Lawyers Association’s VOICE Magazine, The Ring Magazine, 1320AM’s The Law you Need to Know, and 1580 AM’s Ambiance Radio.
 Barner has also lectured at numerous local high schools, universities, and traffic / DUI schools including NOVA Southeastern, Florida International University’s Forensic Science Panel, Keiser University, Everest, Broward’s Police Athletic League, Comedy Fix Traffic School, and Boca Bay DUI School.

 Always in the know as to breaking changes in immigration law, Barner was a party to a White House briefing with senior officials from the Obama Administration in advance of the President’s 2014 announcement regarding immigration executive actions.